zulip/zulip/docs/linters.md

 The bulk of our Python linting gets outsourced to the "pyflakes" tool.
 We call "pyflakes" in a fairly vanilla fashion, and then we post-process its output to exclude certain types of errors that Zulip is comfortable ignoring.
-One notable class of error that Zulip currently tolerates is unused imports.
+(One notable class of error that Zulip currently tolerates is unused imports--because of the way mypy type annotations work in Python 2, it would be inconvenient to enforce this too strictly.)

 Zulip also has custom regex-based rules that it applies to Python code.
 Look for `python_rules` in the source code for `lint-all`.
 Note that we